 There is no way to avoid this situation.
 You’ll need to devote money, sweat equity, and time to sell your home.

 There might be better choices than going through the cleaning process, and a cash offer will work best for you.
-You can sell the hoarder house and get a cash offer.
+You can sell a hoarder house and get a cash offer.
 In virtually all cases, selling your home to a cash-for-houses company will be the absolute fastest way for you to sell a distressed hoarder’s home.

 Conclusion